 SoundExchange has a database of nearly 50,000 artists and other rightsholders with money just waiting for them.
 A brief scan surfaced such names as Colin Meloy (of the Decemberists), blues legend Chuck Strong, DJ QBert, and Col. Bruce Hampton and the Aquarium Rescue Unit.
 Even actors are in the system, such as Bob Odenkirk (of “Better Call Saul” fame), Cameron Diaz, and Cheryl Ladd.

-So why haven’t these artists registered to collect their money?
-Sure some are deceased and the rights have passed into estates that may not know the opportunity exists.
-But perhaps the biggest factor is the confusion between performance royalties due songwriters and those due performing artists.
+Sure, some are deceased and the rights have passed into estates that may not know the opportunity exists.
+But perhaps the biggest factor is the confusion between performance royalties due songwriters vs. those due performing artists.

 Many performing artists who are also songwriters mistakenly believe that they’re collecting all their performance royalties simply by signing up to one of the performance rights organizations (PROs) like ASCAP or BMI.
 But they only collect on behalf of the songwriter/publisher on the composition, not the sound recording.